MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 ### Edit an existing rule

 When you modify a rule that has been published, Fraud Protection saves the changes as a draft until you publish your changes.
+Both the published version of the selected rule as well as the draft version can be viewed as side-by-side tabs.
 A draft is visible only to the person who creates it until it is published.
+For more information, see [Draft](rules.md#draft ).

 #### To edit an already-published rule: